rijabaig/CSCI2020U_GROUP_PROJECT/README.md

   * Editing and refining code <br />

 # Introduction
-This program is a basic messaging software.
+ This program is an interactive messaging software.
 It was implemented using a combination of client- server sockets, multithreading, file I/O, and finally, displayed using JavaFX.
-After running it, users are met with a page where they can send a chat to another server, while also viewing the message history on screen.
+After running it, chat window is displayed, where you can chat with the server.
+Additionally, an About us button is featured which displays information about the app.
+Once they login, they can begin sending messeges to other users, while also viewing their message history on screen.
+Additionally, a fun button is featured on the client side, which runs an animation when clicked on it.
+# Photo Gallery
 # Photo Gallery
 * The login page <br />
 ![Alt text](https://github.com/rijabaig/CSCI2020U_GROUP_PROJECT/blob/main/images/login.png "Login Page")